Kiuwan logo

 6. Vulnerable APIs

 Many software applications use APIs to communicate seamlessly with other apps.
-However, hackers can also use XSS attacks on your software’s API, particularly if it uses HTML, XML, or JSON code, which can help them gain access to either your application or the one it’s connected to with your API.
+However, hackers can also use XSS attacks on your software’s API, particularly if it uses HTML, XML, or JSON code, which can help them access your application or the one it’s connected to with your API.

 You can make your API less of a target by regularly and properly sanitizing your user input and changing your app’s API key regularly.
 Your API key should also be kept in a secure part of your application where users can’t access it without special permissions.